-He has scored dozens of features, documentaries, shorts, and videogames in all genres—fusing a contemporary sound with timeless emotion.
-Other recent projects include the Toni Braxton-starring drama, Faith Under Fire, and the Sundance selection Leimert Park, produced by Charles King (Mudbound).
-JB’s scores have echoed at Cannes, the Warsaw Film Festival, Pan African American Film Fest, and American Black Film Fest, and at home on HBO, BET, Lifetime, NBC, Showtime, Netflix, PBS and Disney XD.
+JB has scored dozens of features, series and video games in all genres, including the Lifetime biopic Clarke Sisters: The First Ladies of Gospel, the Toni Braxton-led drama, Faith Under Fire, the Sundance selection Leimert Park produced by Charles King (Mudbound), the BET+ original series Boomerang, and additional music for the Epix series Godfather of Harlem starring Forest Whitaker and the award winning game Call of Duty WWII.
+JB’s scores have echoed at Cannes, the Warsaw Film Festival, Pan African Film Festival, and the American Black Film Festival, as well as at home on Netflix, CNN, HBO, BET, Lifetime, NBC, Showtime, Netflix, PBS and Disney XD.

-Born in Brooklyn, JB learned the piano and soaked up his gospel and jazz surroundings.
-He studied music at Yale, then found himself at the heart of the tech industry as a software developer and entrepreneur (he sold his startup to HP).
+Brooklyn born, JB learned the piano and soaked up his gospel and jazz surroundings.
+He studied music at Yale and later found himself at the heart of the tech industry as a software developer and entrepreneur after selling his startup to HP.
 He thrived there for several years, but eventually decided to pursue his deeper passion and jumped head-first into the film scoring program at USC and the Sundance Film Music Lab.
-He apprenticed as a programmer for numerous A-list Hollywood composers, before breaking out as a singular solo composer.
+He apprenticed as a programmer for numerous A-list Hollywood composers before breaking out on his own.

 “Film music has to tell a story without words,” JB says.
 “Its job is to add depth and dimension to the images and words presented on screen.
-That’s what attracted me to the medium; the opportunity to really express emotion with music alone.”
+That’s what attracted me to the medium; the opportunity to really express emotion with music.”